 No. 2, 575 yards, par 5 (Pink Dogwood): A dogleg left that can be reached in two by the big hitters.
 A fairway bunker on the right comes into play.
 A big drive kept down the left side shortens the hole, but leaves a downhill lie to a green guarded by two deep bunkers in the front.

-Masters highlight: Louis Oosthuizen hit a 4-iron from 253 yards in the final round of 2012 that landed on the front of the green and rolled some 90 feet into the cup for the first albatross in Masters history.
+Masters highlight: Louis Oosthuizen hit a 4-iron from 253 yards in the final round of 2012 that landed on the front of the green and rolled some 90 feet into the cup for the first albatross at this hole in Masters history.
 It took him from a one-shot deficit to a two-shot lead.
 He went on to lose in a playoff.

 Masters lowlight: David Duval hit into the ditch to the left, took two penalty shots before he escaped, and made a 10 in 2006.